minimuutti/minimuutti.github.io/en/brain-games/_posts/2015-07-20-egg-cartons.md

 You need a larger carton, for example a plastic tray from easter egg package for these games.

-At first I turned the tray upside down and I put some kibbles on the holes of the tray.
+At first I turned the tray upside down and I put some kibble on the holes of the tray.
 Later on I put small corals as obstacles.
 Learn how to crochet corals in [here](/en/brain-games/corals/).

 [![](https://dl.dropboxusercontent.com/sh/ea1wtnz7z734o12/AACkfeb554LbhYjszkVwlIkCa/aktivointi/kananmunakotelot/DS10446_-800px.jpg)](https://dl.dropboxusercontent.com/sh/ea1wtnz7z734o12/AAB41s8Se8wHakPMOOmHiJsya/aktivointi/kananmunakotelot/DS10446_.jpg)